codice/saml-conformance/README.md

            SAMLComplianceException will be thrown with an explanation of the error and a direct quote from the specification.
 Tests will not run if the corresponding endpoints do not exist in the IdP's metadata.
-All of the parameters are optional and if they are not provided, the default values will use DDF's parameters.
+All of the parameters are optional and if they are not provided, the default values will use Distributed Data Framework (DDF)'s parameters.
+See the README.md file at https://github.com/codice/ddf to learn more about DDF.

     OPTIONS
            -debug
-                Boolean for whether or not to enable debug mode which enables more logging.
+                Enables debug mode which enables more logging.
+This mode is off by default.
-                The default value is false.

            -ddf
-                Run the DDF profile.
+                Runs the DDF profile.
 If provided runs the optional SAML V2.0 Standard Specification rules required by DDF.

            -i path